touist/touist/compiler/README.md

 You can also run `make install` to install it to the `/usr/local/bin/` directory and `make uninstall` to remove it.
 To clean up, use `make clean` and `make distclean`.

+Alternatively, you can build by using `ocamlbuild -use-menhir -package fileutils touistc.native`.